Brent rises toward $107 on supply worries; US jobs data eyed

 But unrest at Libyan ports seized by protesters has capped losses in Brent, though some traders say they anticipate exports from those ports to resume by the weekend.

-Libya is now producing around 650,000 bpd of oil following the restart of the El Sharara field at the weekend, with the first exports from the western port of Zawiya expected to load around January 10-12.
+Libya is now producing around 650,000 bpd of oil following the restart of the El Sharara field at the weekend, with the first exports from the western port of Zawiya expected to load around Jan.
+10-12.
+(Editing by Himani Sarkar)

-(Additional reporting by James Topham; Editing by Himani Sarkar and Subhranshu Sahu)